-Reading Achievement: Achievement will be impacted most by Goal 1 through: statewide training on MTSS components and applying/implementing evidence-based reading strategies in alignment with AL-MTSS framework; coaching and DIT/SIT activities in SPDG cohort districts and schools; an MTSS community of practice; and the focus of using various data systems and results to make decisions about individual students and district and school reading supports.
-While SPDG districts and schools will concentrate on reading in grades 4-8, SPDG training and support on reading, progress monitoring, evidence-based practices, and data-based decisionmaking will be available to all AL-MTSS educators as shown in Table 3.
+Reading Achievement: Achievement will be impacted most by Goal 1 through: statewide training on MTSS components and applying reading within the AL-MTSS framework; coaching and DIT/SIT activities in SPDG cohort districts and schools; an MTSS community of practice; and the focus of using various data systems and results to make decisions about individual students and district and school reading supports.
+While SPDG districts and schools will concentrate on reading in grades 4-8, SPDG training and support on reading, progress monitoring, evidence-based practices, and data-based decision-making will be available to all AL-MTSS educators as shown in Table 3.